mihaiconstantin/webskel/README.md

     - &#x2705; ~~set text line height to 1.9 for blog posts~~
     - &#x2705; ~~update the color scheme for higher color consistency~~
     - &#x2705; ~~add Twitter meta tags~~
+    - hide `more` button if the corresponding configuration key is undefined
+    - review and update the `$hidden` attributes for each model

 ## License